Course FAQs

 NZ IQN Theory Exam & OSCE FAQs

-- Your online course access lasts 6 months for both IQN theory and OSCE prep.
+- Both the IQN theory course and the OSCE prep course include 6 months of access.
 If you need an extension, email info@kiwinurseacademy.co.nz and we will help.

-- The Nursing Council of New Zealand (NCNZ) registration pathway for internationally qualified nurses (IQNs) typically includes eligibility assessment, documentation, and passing the NZ IQN Theory Exam and NCNZ OSCE.
+- The Nursing Council of New Zealand (NCNZ) registration pathway for internationally qualified nurses (IQNs) includes application assessment, document verification, and any further requirements NCNZ assigns.
+For some nurses who are required to complete a test of competence pathway, this includes the IQN theory exam followed by a clinical competence assessment in Christchurch, which includes orientation and the OSCE.
 Requirements can change, so always confirm the latest steps and timelines with NCNZ.

-- The NCNZ OSCE (Objective Structured Clinical Examination) is a practical clinical assessment held at the Nurse Maude Simulation & Assessment Centre (NMSAC) in Christchurch.
-It evaluates clinical skills, communication, cultural safety, and safe practice across 10 simulated stations (Registered Nurses) or 8 stations (Enrolled Nurses), each lasting approximately 12 minutes.
+- The NCNZ OSCE (Objective Structured Clinical Examination) is an in-person clinical competence assessment held in Christchurch at the Nurse Maude Simulation and Assessment Centre.
+It assesses communication, clinical reasoning, patient safety, and professional practice across simulated stations.

-- The NZ IQN Theoretical Examination is a computer-based multiple-choice test (CBT) delivered via Pearson VUE.
-It is split into two parts: Part A – Medication Safety (12 questions, 30 minutes) and Part B – Nursing Knowledge (108 questions, 135 minutes), giving a total of 120 questions in 3 hours.
+- The NZ IQN Theoretical Examination is a computer-based multiple-choice test (CBT) delivered via Pearson VUE for candidates whose NCNZ pathway includes a competence assessment.
+It is split into two parts: Part A – Medication Safety (12 questions, 30 minutes) and Part B – Nursing Knowledge (108 questions, 135 minutes), giving a total of 120 questions in 165 minutes.
 If you fail only one part, you only need to resit that part.

 - Part A (Medication Safety) tests medicine calculations: drug dosage calculations, unit conversions, IV infusion rates, and safe administration.
 Part B (Nursing Knowledge) covers four NCNZ competency domains: Professional Responsibility (ethics, consent, accountability, NZ Code of Conduct), Management of Nursing Care (assessment, care planning, prioritisation, clinical decision-making), Interpersonal Relationships (therapeutic communication, patient and whānau relationships), and Interprofessional Health Care & Quality Improvement (teamwork, collaboration, health education).
 Cultural safety and Te Tiriti o Waitangi obligations are embedded throughout.